 In summary, Mother Russia is an eye-opening journey, that is exhilarating and enlightening in equal measures.

 If it’s epic riding, you’re after?
 Russia has it in spades.
 It is the world’s largest country after all!
 Whatever, you hope to experience in your travels.
 Then, chances are Russia has what you’re looking for.

 Surprisingly, Russia’s rambling routes through rolling countryside, stately forests, medieval townships, and fairytale villages are under the global motorcycle community’s radar.

 The truth is, if you haven’t considered Russia for your next riding adventure, you’re missing out on something special.

-Their latest venture, RussiaMoto will take you on an eye-opening journey that’s exhilarating and enlightening in equal measure.
+In other words, this venture will take you on an eye-opening journey that’s exhilarating and enlightening in equal measure.

 Riding in the Cities (aka Gridlock Central)

 Moscow is notorious for its endless traffic jams.
 How bad exactly?
 Moscow consistently ranks as the worst city in Europe for traffic.